Nerwyn/material-rounded-theme/README.md

 This theme was initially modified from [Graphite theme](https://github.com/TilmanGriesel/graphite), as it was my favorite Home Assistant theme on HACS before I created this one.
 Therefore, it may contain some legacy variables from it.

+### LCARS Theme

+The Star Trek LCARS theme for Home Assistant also uses a JavaScript module resource for advanced theme modification, and I used it as a basis for getting started on my Material You color theming JavaScript module.

 ## Developing, Modifying, and Building The Theme

 Due to the multiple versions and complexity of this theme, I have split it into multiple CSS and yaml files and created a Python git pre-commit build pipeline to compile all of the files into a single Home Assistant theme file.
 You can either run this build pipeline by making a git commit (not to the main repo of course) running the file `build.sh`, or running the `pre-commit.py` Python file.